stephengold/kk-physics/README.md

 have gone before.
 I therefore acknowledge the following software developers:

-+ "aecsocket" for creating the [joltjava] bindings to the Jolt Physics Engine
++ "aecsocket" for creating the [jolt-java] bindings to the Jolt Physics Engine
 + Normen Hansen (aka "normen") for creating most of the `jme3-bullet` library (from which the KK Physics API is derived)
 + plus the creators of (and contributors to) the following software: